Best compact cameras for scuba diving in 2021

 We chose the Canon G7X III as the best value, with all these features at an affordable price.
 The Canon G7X Mark III has advantages over recent RX100 series cameras like the RX100 VII.
 You can shoot wide-angle and macro on the same dive!
 The Canon G7X Mark III has advantages over the Olympus TG-6 camera.
 You can have complete manual control on the G7X Mark III.

 The best price here

 The Olympus TG-6 is the same size as the TG-5 and has minor improvements.
 The TG-6 will work in the slots of the TG-5.
 So if you are paying attention to price, look at the TG-5.
 This section applies to both the TG-5 and the TG-6.
 TG-6 is the best waterproof camera without the housing on the market.

 Although we call it a low-cost camera, the TG-6 is a perfect underwater camera.
 It is a good option for snorkelling because it is waterproof without housing up to 15 meters.
 It is the only camera mentioned in this waterproof guide.

 The TG-6 has a 12 MP high-speed sensor for excellent low-light performance and noise reduction.
 It records 4k video and RAW photos and has built-in WIFI, making it easy to transfer images on the go.
 It’s important to mention that this camera has no complete manual control like the Canon G7X and Sony RX100 series.
 This should be fine for amateur photographers who don’t want to consider camera settings.
 But if you want more control, you’ll be happier with one of the other cameras we mentioned above.

 Our sources are : https://www.uwphotographyguide.com/ – https://www.backscatter.com/ – https://www.bluewaterphotostore.com/

-Thanks a lot, and a happy photo diving day:-)
+Thanks a lot, and have a happy photo-diving day:-)